Museo Del Prado

 - Reduced Admission: A 50% discount is applied to temporary exhibition tickets during these free access hours.

-⚠️ Admission varies by visitor category. ⚠️ Rates and conditions are subject to change.
-Please visit the official website for current information.
+⚠️ Admission varies by visitor category and is subject to change, so please check the official website for current information.

 Complimentary Admission